fsouza/gnocchi/docs/gnocchi/what.rst

     ?>

 The ``$person`` object was instantiated by the assembler.
 The assembler calls the constructor passing the parameters specified when we added the component to the container, so the name of the ``$person`` object is *John* and he is *70* years old.

+To know better the Gnocchi classes, check the `PHPDoc for Gnocchi <http://doc.souza.cc/gnocchi/phpdoc>`_ out.